LeonNeon99/vegan-restaurant-matcher/DEVELOPMENT_PIPELINE.md

 ## 6. Implement Session Sharing via Invite Link

-*   **Goal:** Enable two users on different devices/browsers to participate in the same matching session simultaneously, initiated via a shared link.
+*   **Goal:** Enable multiple users (up to 10) on different devices/browsers to participate in the same matching session simultaneously, initiated via a shared link.
 *   **Problem:** Currently, the app seems designed for two players on the *same* device.
-Sharing requires significant architectural changes for state synchronization.
+Sharing requires significant architectural changes for state synchronization and group consensus.
 *   **Detailed Implementation Plan:**
     *   **Backend Architecture:**
         *   **Session State:** Design a comprehensive session model to store all necessary data: